Trendnet ADSL Router Setup Guide

 Now connect the router to at least one computer using an Ethernet Cable.
 The network connection on the computer should be set to automatically lookup an IP via DHCP (don't worry - if you are using a modern version of Windows and you've never used your network connection before, it's most likely already set up to do this).

-On the computer connected to the router, bring up a web browser and enter http://192.168.10.1 into the address bar (If you press the F4 key on your keyboard while using Internet Explorer, you should be taken directly to the address bar).
+On the computer connected to the router, bring up a web browser and enter http://192.168.10.1 into the address bar.
 This will take you into the remote control panel for your router.

 On the Determine Connection Method page, you should select Manual Selection and press Next.